 The World Scout Inter-religious Symposium takes place every three years in a different country and is coordinated by the World Scout Inter-religious Forum (a network of religious organisations in Scouting).
 The first one took place in Spain in 2003.

-Korea hosted the Symposium in 2012, and the next one will take place in 2015 (location yet to be decided).
+Korea hosted the Symposium in 2012, and the next one will take place in 2017 in the United-States.

 Information about recent Inter-religious Symposiums:

-The World Scout Education Congress is a new event (2013) which brings together people from all over the world to share, discuss and debate their experiences and expertise in Youth Programme and Adult Resources.
+The World Scout Education Congress is a new event, first run in 2013, which brings together people from all over the world to share, discuss and debate their experiences and expertise in Youth Programme and Adult Resources.

 National Adult Resources Commissioners, Youth Programme Commissioners, International Commissioners, Chief Commissioners and other key NSO decision-makers.
 The event also invites inputs from experts in the theory of education and from representatives of other youth organisations offering educational programmes.